 4. Accountability and risk management.
 Advisory board members share in the responsibility for the organization’s success.
 They collaboratively work to identify and mitigate potential risks.

-The structure of the board is up to you, as are their roles.
-Although, there are simple tips to keep in mind.
+The advisory board structure is up to you, as are the advisory board roles.
+Although there are simple tips to keep in mind.

 It’s best to have an odd number of board members to avoid a tie when voting.
 The number of members need not be too large — nine or eleven is sufficient.
-Thus, a smaller advisory board helps to make the decision-making simpler.
+Thus, a smaller advisory board helps simplify the decision-making.
 However, some companies have from three to five board members

 Source: Chinook Capital Advisors

 Your advisors should be experienced and experts in the industry, especially if you’re searching for investors for your company or donors for your nonprofit.
-When organizing board meetings, you should have a number that represents the equity of your company, or the audience you’re reaching out to.
+When organizing board meetings, you should have a number that represents the equity of your company or the target audience.

 Don’t forget to determine how you’re going to compensate board members for their expertise and commitment to your organization.
 However, you choose, remember that it could help to motivate them all the more.